intel/ad-rss-lib/doc/ad_rss/UnstructuredConstellations.md

 In the first step, the vehicle state at response time is calculated by using time increments, specified by `UnstructuredSettings::vehicleTrajectoryCalculationStep`.
 (This might lead to an increasing error the farer the point is).
 The amount of states can be customized by several parameters:

-- `UnstructuredSettings::vehicleBackIntermediateRatioSteps` specifies how many steps beside maximum yaw rate change to the left/right and no change at all should be calculated.
+- `UnstructuredSettings::vehicleBackIntermediateYawRateChangeRatioSteps` specifies how many steps beside maximum yaw rate change to the left/right and no change at all should be calculated.
 The value is specifying the steps on one side, therefore the resulting intermediate steps are twice this value.
 This value is used for the back of the trajectory set.
-- `UnstructuredSettings::vehicleFrontIntermediateRatioSteps` similar to above, but for the front of the trajectory set.
+- `UnstructuredSettings::vehicleFrontIntermediateYawRateChangeRatioSteps` similar to above, but for the front of the trajectory set.

 In the second step, the final vehicle state is calculated for each of the response-time vehicle states by using the corresponding acceleration driven on a circle.
 The following parameters can be specified:

 - `UnstructuredSettings::vehicleContinueForwardIntermediateAccelerationSteps` specifies the intermediate acceleration steps (between brakeMin and accelMax) used while calculating the continue forward trajectory set.
 - `UnstructuredSettings::vehicleBrakeIntermediateAccelerationSteps` specifies the intermediate acceleration steps (between brakeMax and brakeMin) used while calculating the brake trajectory set.
+- `UnstructuredSettings::vehicleContinueForwardIntermediateYawRateChangeRatioSteps` specifies the intermediate yaw rate change ratio steps used while calculating the continue forward trajectory set.

 In the third step the final trajectory sets are calculated.
 To reach an acceptable calculation time some simplification are applied.
 Keep in mind, that this might cause invalid responses!
 For each value of acceleration a final state is calculated.
 This contains of at least three vehicles states: two with maximum yaw rate change to left and right and one with no yaw rate change.
 For the back and front of the trajectory set there might also be intermediate values for the yaw rate change.
 For the front a convex hull of all states (including vehicle dimensions) is calculated.
 For the ones defining the sides of the trajectory set (where only max left/right and center vehicle state are available) a polygon is calculated by merging the convex hull of left+center and right+center.
 To create the trajectory set all polygons are merged together, including polygons for the linear estimation between the steps.